luiinge/maven-properties-gen/README.md

     ```

-- According your Maven build configuration, you may need to add the processor path in your `pom
+- According your Maven build configuration, you may need to add the processor path in your `pom.xml`:
-.xml`:

     ```xml
     <build>
         <plugins>